-Examples of Level 3 Behaviors Examples of Level 3 Consequences Repeated Level 2 behaviors Deliberately defacing property Compromising safety for self and/or others Blatant or repetitive defiance of a staff member Theft of property Vandalism Fighting Identity Theft/Impersonation of staff and/or student online or through Social Media Violation of technology Acceptable Use Policy E.g. Sharing or taking unauthorized photos or recording video of others.
-Hacking Encouraging/Provoking Unlawful Behavior Bullying- Physical/Verbal Skipping Class Purposeful cyber bullying with malicious intent Making derogatory, and/or racist comments or sharing similar content Individual counselling, with on-going instruction in personal and social development.
-Mediation sessions 3-way conference between administrator, student and parent Individual behavior plan/chart in consultation with Counselor, Home-school reporting system (via email, behavior plan or student planner) Behavior Contract School-based community service Replacement/ repair of damaged property Restriction of privileges and activities Internal or external suspension All actions taken with regards to the Behavioral Protocols and expectations are decided by the Middle School Leadership Team.
+Examples of Level 3 Behaviors

+- Repeated Level 2 behaviors

+- Deliberately defacing property

+- Compromising safety for self and/or others

+- Blatant or repetitive defiance of a staff member

+- Theft of property

+- Vandalism

+- Fighting

+- Identity Theft/Impersonation of staff and/or student online or through Social Media

+- Violation of technology Acceptable Use Policy E.g. Sharing or taking unauthorized photos or recording video of others.

+- Hacking

+- Possession of imitation weapons

+- Encouraging/Provoking Unlawful Behavior

+- Bullying- Physical/Verbal

+- Skipping Class

+- Buying or selling of goods on campus

+- Purposeful cyber bullying with malicious intent

+- Making derogatory, and/or racist comments or sharing similar content

+Examples of Level 3 Consequences

+- Individual counseling, with on-going instruction in personal and social development.

+- Mediation sessions

+- 3-way conference between administrator, student and parent

+- Individual behavior plan/chart in consultation with Counselor, Home-school reporting system (via email, behavior plan or student planner)

+- Behavior Contract

+- School-based community service

+- Replacement/ repair of damaged property

+- Restriction of privileges and activities

+- Internal or external suspension

+- All actions taken with regards to the Behavioral Protocols and expectations are decided by the Middle School Leadership Team.

 Level 4 - Level 4 behaviors are the most serious breaches of the DAA behavior expectations and/or repeated behaviors Level 3.
 A record of the incident will be recorded on the student's file.
-The Dean of Students, Assistant Principal or Principal in consultation with the classroom or duty teacher would initiate a follow up with the student involved and decide on appropriate consequences.
-Parents will be notified by a member of the Middle School Senior Leadership Team (Dean, Assistant Principal or Principal).
+The Assistant Principals, Assistant Principal or Principal in consultation with the classroom or duty teacher would initiate a follow up with the student involved and decide on appropriate consequences.
+Parents will be notified by a member of the Middle School Senior Leadership Team (Assistant Principal or Principal).